They say that the trail to happiness begins in the mountains, which is why we couldn’t wait for our first camping trip in Asheville, North Carolina!

 Asheville KOA East offers sites for tents, pop-ups, campers, and RVs.
 They also offer cabins….affordable ones!

 We decided to camp in a tent during this trip.
 However, our campsite was right next to a 2-room camping cabin and we decided that if we ever plan another fall camping trip, we will stay in one of those.
 They are cheaper than a hotel room, but a definitely an upgrade from our cold tent, since they offer heat and air conditioning!

 There are 3 different bath houses located throughout the campground.
 I used 2 of them during our stay and they were both clean and well-kept.
 I especially liked the bath house that offered separate shower rooms, instead of just the stalls.

 Pets are welcome at Asheville KOA East!
 They even have a Kamp K-9 dog park at the campground where your puppies can play safely, off of their leash.

 Water & Electricity at Tent Sites

-We enjoy tent camping and we loved that our girls get to experience ‘real camping’.
+We enjoy tent camping and we love that our girls get to experience ‘real camping’.
 However, that doesn’t mean that we don’t enjoy some creature comforts, such as a fan in the summer or charging our phones.
-It has been hard to find campgrounds that offer water and electricity at tent sites, but Asheville KOA East does!
+It’s hard to find campgrounds that offer water and electricity at tent sites, but Asheville KOA East does!